 The ‘High Risk’ Stigma

 Fair or not, there is a stigma attached to ‘high risk’ businesses.
 It will be significantly more difficult to find credit processors willing to open a merchant account for your business.
-The available alternative is to seek high risk processors.
-High risk processors have experience handling businesses in similar fields as yours.
-Yet, if you choose for this route you need to check the background of your processor.
-High risk processing is notorious for unethical service providers that can hit you hard in the small print of your agreement.
+The available alternative is to seek high-risk processors.
+High-risk processors have experience handling businesses in similar fields as yours.
+Yet, if you choose this route you need to check the background of your processor.
+High-risk processing is notorious for unethical service providers that can hit you hard in the small print of your agreement.

 Why are you ‘High Risk’?